Walking a glass bridge toward discovery

 Now collaboration is a given—not only with others in your faculty or university but in universities and other organisations elsewhere in the country and the world.

-Professor La Flamme contributes to Victoria’s ‘Improving health and wellbeing in our communities’ area of academic distinctiveness.
+Professor La Flamme contributes to the University’s ‘Improving health and wellbeing in our communities’ area of academic distinctiveness.

 As a teenager into art, she was “more interested in the creative”, she says.